JasonFreeberg/summer-workshops/week1/intros.md

 - I am an incoming 3rd year Statstics and Data Science major
 - I just added an Education minor and am taking my first class
 - I love working with digital art in my spare time!
-- I learned how to fork a repo, make commits, and create a pull request(need to practice more, making an update!)
+- I learned how to fork a repo, make commits, and create a pull request
 - I am excited to learn more about data science and coding!

-# Yimin Arava
-- I am a Second year going into my third next fall and I like to code
-- I learned how to Fork, Clone and create Pull Request on GitHub
-- Python is my favorite programming language
-- I know how to speak English and Mandarin